 Robin.
 For a week I have fulfilled my accursed doom!
 I have duly committed a crime a day!
 Not a great crime I trust, but still in the eyes of one so strictly regulated as I used to be, a crime.
-But will my ghostly ancestors be satisfied with what I have done, or will they regard it as an unworthy subterfuge? (addressing the pictures) Oh, my forefathers, wallowers in blood, there came at last a day, when, sick of crime, you, each and every, vowed to sin no more, and so, in agony, called welcome Death to free you from your cloying guiltiness.
+But will my ghostly ancestors be satisfied with what I have done, or will they regard it as an unworthy subterfuge?
+(He gets up, taking candelabra with him and addresses imaginary ancesters.)
+Oh, my forefathers, wallowers in blood, there came at last a day, when, sick of crime, you, each and every, vowed to sin no more, and so, in agony, called welcome Death to free you from your cloying guiltiness.
 Let the sweet psalm of that repentant hour soften your long dead hearts and tune your souls to mercy on your poor posterity!